Earl Van Dorn: Homicide

-The small caliber pistol round had traversed through Van Dorn's brain and lodged behind his forehead.
+The small caliber pistol round had traversed Van Dorn's brain and lodged behind his forehead.
 He suffered cerebral herniation and eventual cardiac and respiratory arrest.
-Peters was later arrested by Confederate authorities but was never brought to trial for the killing.
+Those searching for Peters horse trail found that stone walls had been broken down all the ways to the woodsPeters was later arrested by Confederate authorities but was never brought to trial for the killing.
 In defense of his actions, Dr. Peters stated that Van Dorn had "violated the sanctity of his home."
 Condemnation of Van Dorn in the southern United States was widespread, as the code of honor ran strong in the region for certain behaviors.
 Confederate general St. John Liddell, a brigadier in the Army of Tennessee, said there was little sympathy to be had for Van Dorn.
+However, the claim of "little sympathy" was contradicted by eyewitness accounts of the funeral and letters to Van Dorn's family as recorded in A Soldier's Honor by Emily Miller, which suggest broad sorrow and sympathy from the majority.